How and When to Enroll in Medicare

 Original Medicare requires you to be at least 65 years old or have a qualifying disability.
 You must be a U.S. citizen or permanent legal resident of at least five years to be eligible for Medicare.

 In order to join a Medicare Advantage plan, you must be enrolled in both Medicare Part A and Part B and live in the area in which your desired plan is sold.
-89% of Medicare Advantage plans cover prescription drugs in 2023, and more than 97% of plans offer one or more of the benefits listed above.1
+89% of Medicare Advantage plans covered prescription drugs in 2023, and more than 97% of plans offered one or more of the benefits listed above.1

 Medicare Part D

 What it is: Medicare Part D provides coverage for prescription medications.